rBlakeH/CUReview/README.md

 To build/run/test the code you must run it locally:

-Download the bProj file from branch Blythe
+Download the bProj folder from branch Blythe
 In Postgres use the queries to create your database and populate some data:

 CREATE DATABASE cureview;